mercygsk/salesapp/README.md

-#Ecommerce for Product Sales App

-This Product ReviewApp is a MERN Full Stack project.

 # MERN Product Review App

 Welcome to the MERN Product Review App!
 This application allows users to browse, submit, and read reviews for various products.